hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 ## Flags

-The flags field currently contains a single flag, that of the "Opt-Out" flag {{RFC5155}}, which specifies whether or not NSEC3 records provide proof of non-existence or not.
+The NSEC3PARAM flags field currently contains no flags, but individual NSEC3 records contain the "Opt-Out" flag {{RFC5155}}, which specifies whether or not that NSEC3 record provides proof of non-existence or not.
 In general, NSEC3 with the Opt-Out flag enabled should only be used in large, highly dynamic zones with a small percentage of signed delegations.
-Operationally, this allows for less signature creations when new delegations are inserted into a zone.
+Operationally, this allows for fewer signature creations when new delegations are inserted into a zone.
 This is typically only necessary for extremely large registration points providing zone updates faster than real-time signing allows.
 Smaller zones, or large but relatively